Ying-Lab/SAINT/README.md

     >   $ ungiz ./resource/kmer.zip
     >```

- 4. If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.
+ 4. If your operating system has multiple Python version, please be sure your Python version at least 3 or above.

 ## The demo of SAINT

 The dataset was download from NCBI.
-For the 232 bacteria genomes, Saint uses KMC tool to convert fasta file into kmer frequency file.
+For the 232 bacteria genomes, Saint uses KMC tool to convert fasta file into kmer frequency file[here](https://github.com/Ying-Lab/SAINT/tree/main/resource/kmer.zip).

 **Run SAINT**